commercetools/commercetools-sync-java/docs/usage/PRODUCT_TYPE_SYNC.md

 ````java
 Optional<ProductTypeUpdateAction> updateAction = ProductTypeUpdateActionUtils.buildChangeNameAction(oldProductType, productTypeDraft);
 ````
-More examples of those utils for different fields can be found [here](#todo).
+More examples of those utils for different fields can be found [here](/src/main/java/com/commercetools/sync/producttypes/utils/ProductTypeUpdateActionUtils.java).

 ## Caveats
 1. The order of attribute definitions in the synced product types is not guaranteed.
 2. Changing the attribute definition type is not supported.
 Instead, remove and re-add it with a new type manually, either over API or merchant center.
-For more information please [check](#todo).
+For more information please [check this ADR](/docs/adr/0003-syncing-attribute-type-changes.md).

 ## Migration Guide